Classification of simply-transitive Levi non-degenerate hypersurfaces in $\mathbb{C}^3$

 \subsection{A simple derivation of the model}

 Take the standard action of $\fg = \saff(2,\bbC)$ on $\bbC^2$:

 Regarding $(z_1,z_2)$-space $\bbC^2$ as the zeroth jet space $J^0(\bbC,\bbC)$ and using the standard notion of {\sl prolongation} from jet calculus \cite[Thm.4.16]{Olver1995}, we prolong \eqref{E:HXYv1v2} to the first jet space $J^1(\bbC,\bbC)$, i.e.\ $(z_1,z_2,w := z_2')$-space.
 Furthermore, induce the joint action on two copies of $J^1(\bbC,\bbC)$, i.e. $(z_1,z_2,w,a_1,a_2,c)$-space.
-Abusing vector field names with their lifts, we obtain:
+Using the same vector field labels for their corresponding lifts, we obtain:

-This prolonged $\fg$-action admits the joint differential invariant:
+This prolonged $\fg$-action admits the joint differential invariant (on $w \neq c$):